 Nonetheless, to truly understand Pakistani cuisine, we need to recognize what makes it stand out from the rest.
-To begin with, most dishes are seasoned with different blends of spices and seasonal herbs compared to neighboring countries.
+To begin with, most dishes in Pakistan are seasoned with different blends of spices and seasonal herbs compared to neighboring countries.
 The results are those irresistible, blooming aromatic flavors.

 However, the spiciness can vary across regions, as eastern provinces tend to overly season their food compared to their western counterparts such as Kashmir.